 What about type and color?

 So, here is where things get trickier.
-After deciding on who makes the best engineered hardwood flooring for your needs, you can get a lot of different combinations and shades, depending on the type of wood you choose.
+After deciding on what is the best engineered hardwood flooring for your needs, you can get a lot of different combinations and shades, depending on the type of wood you choose.

 Maple Custom Hardwood Flooring